 My aesthetic is shaped by writers like Franz Kafka, Gabriel García Márquez, William Faulkner, and R. K. Narayan.
 Not a wholehearted subscriber to any single -isms (Realism, Surrealism, Modernism, Postmodernism, Post-postmodernism…), I pledge my allegiance to hybridity, transcendence, and borderline aesthetics.

 Currently, I am a Visiting Assistant Professor of English at Swarthmore College.
+Previously, I have taught at University of Delaware, Illinois State University, and North Carolina State University.

-A few samples of my published fiction:
+Samples of my published fiction:

 - Between Bears and Bees, The Baltimore Review